jamm3e3333/docker-start/README.md

 logging into the mongodb:
 `docker exec -it <name of the container> <name of the db> mongo -u "<user>" -p "<password>"`

+# Network and connection between containers
+- getting the settings of the container
+`docker inspect <docker container>`

+- getting the network settings of containers
+`docker network ls`

+- inspecting the specific network
+`docker network inspect <docker network>`